 Since 2006, Mr Michael Connolly BSc BA MA MEd (50s).
 Scottish, quietly confident, straight bat, no nonsense.
 Years of experience as teacher, housemaster and head in a number of HMC senior and prep schools.
 He keeps active with squash, tennis and dog walking; reads something philosophical or theological most days (his arts subjects) and enjoys a broad musical taste.
 Mrs Connolly is a qualified teacher who also works in the school in the marketing department and shows prospective parents around.
 They have three sons, all in their 20s.

 He has limited contact with junior pupils (this is left to Miss Margaret Kieran, the very experienced head of the junior department), increasing as children progress through the school.
 In their final two years he teaches weekly lessons and gets to know them really well.

 Not selective and proud to be so.
 Prospective pupils spend a session in class and are assessed to ensure they would be happy and successful.
 Assessment definitely not competitive; head reassures that 'the average child will be fine', so long as they are prepared to 'get stuck in and have a go'.
 Places allocated first come first served, waiting list occasionally for some year groups.

-Co-ed Bright Stars Nursery (2½+) and reception, year 1 and 2 classes; girls can join year 3 from September 2016 and the school will gradually become totally co-ed.
+Co-ed Bright Stars Nursery (2½+), reception and year 1 classes; girls can now join year 3 and the school will gradually become totally co-ed.
 Academic, music and sports scholarships awarded for entry at 7+.
 Also, means-tested financially assisted places potentially provide, at most, a free place.

-Entry into Bright Stars nursery means you are coming to Cranmore; Mr Connolly explains, 'It's not a stand-alone nursery, it's an investment by the school'.
+Entry into Bright Stars Nursery means you are coming to Cranmore; Mr Connolly explains, 'It's not a stand-alone nursery, it's an investment by the school'.
 Two terms notice for term-time only nursery children and six months notice for all-year-rounders.

-Pupils move on to a wide variety of senior schools, reflecting the non-selective intake: Brighton College, Charterhouse, City of London Freemen's, Cranleigh, Epsom, King's College Wimbledon, Royal Grammar School Guildford, Reeds, Sherborne, St George's, St John's, Tonbridge, Wellington, Winchester, Worth.
+Pupils move on to a wide variety of senior schools, reflecting the non-selective intake: Brighton College, Charterhouse, City of London Freemen's, Cranleigh, Epsom, King's College Wimbledon, Lancing, Millfield, Reigate Grammar, Royal Grammar School Guildford, Reeds, Sherborne, St George's, St John's, Tonbridge, Wellington, Winchester, Worth.